2023–2025 Sundhnúkur eruptions: December 2023 eruption

 Following the eruption's onset, the Icelandic Coast Guard deployed a helicopter to the area to monitor activity.
 Numerous delays were reported at Keflavík International Airport, which remained open.
 The Blue Lagoon spa, which had reopened the day before, did not take bookings on the night of the eruption.
 Police raised the risk level while the Civil Defence authorities warned the public not to approach the area while emergency personnel assessed the situation.
 By 19 December, the scent of smoke and ash was detected as far as 30 km from the eruption site, raising fears that volcanic gases could reach Reykjavík by the next day.
 However, the gas would never extend to dangerous levels there; it could only cause mild discomfort at most.
 On the same day, the Icelandic Coast Guard rescued a man who had gotten lost near the eruption site using a helicopter.
 Authorities advised citizens who were in the town during the eruption to evacuate via Route 427 (Suðurstrandarvegur), as the eruption was most likely to threaten Route 43 (Grindavíkurvegur).
 Officials said residents of Grindavík would be allowed back into the town.
-This eruption, along with the August–September 2024 eruption, remains the only one in the series that caused no damage to infrastructure.
+The December 2023 eruption, the August–September 2024 eruption, and the July–August 2025 eruption were the only events in the series that caused no damage to infrastructure.
 On 21 December, the IMO officially declared the eruption concluded after a significant decrease in activity.